Gabriella Cilmi: 2010: Ten

 The lead single of Cilmi's Ten was "On a Mission".
 It was released on 5 February 2010 in Australia and on 7 March 2010 in Europe.
 As soon as the song was broadcast on Australian radios, it reached number-one most added track to Australian radio in its second week of release, getting played 296 times.
 The song reached number 9 on the UK Singles Chart and number sixteen in Australia.

-The new album Ten was planned for 22 March 2010 and Cilmi said it would feature "lots of uptempo funk and disco-inspired numbers designed to make people groove", referring to "On a Mission", "Hearts Don't Lie", and "Love Me Coz", as well as "some more sexy tracks" probably referring to "Superhot" and "Invisible Girl".
+The new album Ten was planned for 22 March 2010 and Cilmi said it would feature "lots of uptempo funk and disco-inspired numbers designed to make people groove", referring to "On a Mission", "Hearts Don't Lie" and "Love Me Coz", as well as "some more sexy tracks" probably referring to "Superhot" and "Invisible Girl".
 The song "Boys" incorporated a type of yodel into it.
-The song "Let Me Know" was described as the "Lessons To Be Learned-ish" song of the album.
+The song "Let Me Know" was described as the "Lessons to Be Learned-ish" song of the album.
 It also featured a new version of "Sweet About Me", with some disco/electronic style to show the change in her music.

 While producing the album, Cilmi worked with Greg Kurstin, The Invisible Men and Dallas Austin, as well as Xenomania.
 She made her debut in producing with the track "Love Me Coz", saying that it was the song she was most proud of due to the fact it was produced with her band.
 It bore an electropop sound in contrast to her first album, which had more of a pop/rock style.

 Ten was not as successful as Lessons to Be Learned, reaching number 17 in Australia and number 28 in the UK.
 In an interview, Cilmi explained that the sales were not her first concern; however, she expressed regret about posing topless for FHM magazine during the publicity for the album.

 The second single, "Hearts Don't Lie", was released in June 2010 in the UK.
-The third single, "Defender", was released in August 2010 accompanied by a b-side track, "Magic Carpet Ride", but both singles failed to make impact on the charts.
-Gabriella's version of "Magic Carpet Ride" was featured over the closing credits of British film Soulboy.
+The third single, "Defender", was released in August 2010 accompanied by a B-side track, "Magic Carpet Ride", but both singles failed to make impact on the charts.
+Cilmi's version of "Magic Carpet Ride" was featured over the closing credits of British film Soulboy.
 Cilmi supported English singer Leona Lewis on the UK leg of her 2010 The Labyrinth Tour.

-Popjustice named Ten as their fourth best album of 2010.
+Popjustice named Ten as their fourth-best album of 2010.